-The online proctoring service utilizes facial recognition software.
+Online exams are recorded.
 Exam recordings are stored by the online proctor for 12 months and then automatically purged.

-If you have any questions or concerns about the identification requirements, please reach out to a member of the Consortium staff at info@studentaffairscertification.org to have a confidential conversation.
+If you have any questions or concerns about the identification requirements or online proctoring, please reach out to a member of the Consortium staff at info@studentaffairscertification.org to have a confidential conversation.